-- 4.16 All supervisors (including external supervisors) are expected to complete the University's suite of supervisor training modules.
-It is also expected that all supervisors repeat the training every three years by way of a refresher, and to ensure they are up to date with the latest policy and guidance. - 4.17 PGRs and supervisors are required to engage, at a mid-point each year, in a discussion to reflect on supervision, with the aim of improving the quality and efficiency of future supervision.
-A record of this discussion must be made online via Sussex Direct.
+- 4.17 All supervisors (including external supervisors) are required to complete the University's suite of supervisor training modules.
+It is also required that all supervisors repeat the training every three years by way of a refresher, and to ensure they are up to date with the latest regulations, procedures and guidance.
+Failure to complete the required training will prevent colleagues from supervising any new PGRs until the training is completed.
+ADRIs, or nominee(s), are responsible for overseeing the completion of training, and should escalate any concerns via the relevant line manager. - 4.18 PGRs and their supervisors are required to engage, at a mid-point each year, in a discussion to reflect on supervision, with the aim of improving the quality and efficiency of future supervision.
+A record of this discussion must be made online via the appropriate University central system.